John Gorton: Early political involvement

 Gorton had been a supporter of the Country Party before the war, along with most of his neighbours.
 Over time, he became frustrated with the party's frequent squabbles with the Liberal Party and its willingness to cooperate with the Labor Party.
 After the Victorian Country Party withdrew from its coalition with the Liberals in December 1948, Gorton became involved in efforts to form a new anti-socialist movement that would absorb both parties.
 At some point he was introduced to Magnus Cormack, the state president of the Liberals, who became something of a mentor.
 In March 1949, Gorton was elected to the state executive of the new organisation, which named itself the Liberal and Country Party (LCP).
 On a number of occasions he addressed Country Party gatherings, urging its members to join the new party and stressing that it would not neglect rural interests, as many feared.
 However, the LCP did not achieve its goal of uniting the anti-Labor forces, as most Country Party members viewed it as simply a takeover attempt; the new party affiliated with the federal Liberal Party of Australia.

 In June 1949, Gorton stood for the Victorian Legislative Council as the LCP candidate in Northern Province.
 It was a safe Country Party seat, and at the preceding three elections no other parties had bothered to field a candidate.
 Making right-wing unity the focal point of his campaign, Gorton polled 48.8 percent of the vote to finish less than 400 votes behind the sitting member, George Tuckett.
 The result impressed the LCP's leadership, and the following month he was preselected in third place on its joint Senate ticket with the Country Party.
 He was relatively unknown within the party, and his rural background was a major factor in his selection.
-The Coalition won a large majority at the 1949 federal election, including four out of Victoria's seven senators.
+The Coalition won a large majority at the 1949 federal election, including four out of Victoria's seven senate vacancies.
 The LCP candidates joined the parliamentary Liberal Party.